 Hey, folks!
-My name is Gabrielle.
-People call me Beany and I roll around the web as velvetdelirium, as you’ve probably gathered from the .com and my social media URLs.
-Find it odd for a thirty-something to be using a handle other than their actual name?
+My name is Gabrielle, but people call me Beany.
+I’ve rolled around the web as velvetdelirium since the early 2000s.
+Find it odd for a thirty-something to have continued using a handle other than their actual name?
 Totally understandable.
 Quick explanation: It’s a tribute to my late grandfather, who suffered several strokes and lived with dementia in the years leading up to his death.

-Currently: I am the Brand Development & Product Manager for a conscious skincare brand from the Philippines, directly supporting the Chief of R&D/Head of Brand.
-My role revolves around identifying problems, gathering insights, defining opportunities, and providing actionable recommendations for product development, brand programs, and special initiatives.
-I am also responsible for defining and maintaining communication guidelines for new products, brand programs, and other front-facing initiatives.
+Recently, I was the Brand & Product Development Manager for a conscious skincare brand from the Philippines, directly supporting the Chief of R&D/Head of Brand.
+My role revolved around identifying problems and opportunities, gathering insights, and providing actionable recommendations for product development, brand programs, and special initiatives.
+I was also responsible for defining communication guidelines for new products, brand programs, and other customer-facing initiatives.

-Before shifting to Brand & Product work, I spent 2 years in Communications & Social Media Management for the same brand.
-I was responsible for creative strategy and conceptualizing campaign tactics, planning omni-channel communications, and developing content for various digital and retail touchpoints to support each step of the customer journey.
+Before shifting to Brand & Product work, I spent 2 years leading Communications & Social Media.
+I was responsible for creative strategy as well as guiding the development of omni-channel communications for various digital and retail touchpoints to support the different steps of the customer journey.

-I also used to be the human puppeteering a popular bookstore chain’s social media mascot nearly a decade ago.
-If you remember said mascot and ordered your books through her between 2012 and early 2013… Hi, that was me!
+Nearly a decade ago, I was also the human puppeteering a popular Philippine bookstore chain’s social media mascot.
+If you still recall said mascot and ordered your books through her between 2012 and early 2013… Hi, that was me!

-I function best when given the mental and physical space to get things done, so I prefer to work fully remote.
+I function best when given the mental and physical space to get things done, so I usually prefer remote work with a fairly flexible schedule.
 In fact, I’ve worked remotely for most of the past decade!

 “Wait, remote?
 Really?
 How do you get things done?”
-It’s the 21st century, people – we CAN get things done without suffering the daily six-hour Manila commute.
+It’s the 21st century, people – we CAN get things done without wasting hours on a Manila commute.
 Besides, being apart from your team forces you to constantly improve how you communicate, set clearer priorities, and be more disciplined with managing your time and resources.

 This is not to say that I’m completely averse to the idea of showing up somewhere to collaborate with others every now and then — sometimes it’s necessary!
 Most of the time, however, Google Drive, Slack, Trello, and Monday (to name a few nifty tools) are all you really need.